Praglu/Tracker/README.md

 # Tracker
 Django back-end made for a Issue Tracker - API

+In this project a PostgreSQL Data Base is a must have.
+If you haven't one go to
+### settings.py
+uncomment lines 89-92
+and comment 93-100
+You need to uncomment line 23 with the SECRET KEY

-After downloading Django and Django Rest Framework with pip navigate to project folder ( in this case "tracker" ) Then run shell and write:
+After downloading Django and Django Rest Framework with pip navigate to project folder ( in this case "tracker" ) Then run shell/terminal and write:

 ### python manage.py runserver